CyberSys/Stoner/README.md

 # Stoner

-StereoTypcial Ordinary Normal Everyday Robot
+Stereotypical Ordinary Normal Everyday Robot

 A example of using the [dogma framework](https://github.com/FWolfe/dogma), as used in the ORGM discord/irc bot.